gorilla/template/README.md

 - The Set type replaces the Template type: a Set is a group of parsed templates.
 - Parse tree: added DefineNode and Tree types.

+### Phase 2 - Dec.2012
+In this step the contextual escaping mechanism from html/template becomes part of the gorilla/template package, effectively making it a combination of text/template and html/template.
+Highlights:

+- HTML contextual escaping is set explicitly calling Escape().
+- Reduced the number of types, functions and methods from (text|html)/template by more than half: from 61 to 30.
+- No locking is performed during execution.
+- Node.String() methods result in templates that reproduce the original template exactly.